Podcast

 Chris: Like a hypothesis.

 Vikas: It can be hypotheses.
-But in this case, the test concept worked the five alternative names.
+But in this case, the test concept worked with the five alternative names.
 We had the existing name of the organization, one or two competitor names, and two additional new names that we had thought of.
-That's one concept.
+That’s one concept.

 Then we wanted to get a sense of the likelihood of people approaching the agency based on the different name options, respectively.
 This was the second step where all the qualitative research was taken and tied back to what I call “actionability.”